 Hire a Professional

-If you are not sure when to clean your air ducts, its always good to call a professional.
+If you are not sure when to clean your air ducts, it’s always good to call a professional.
 Cleaning your home’s air ducts is an intricate process and is not something you should attempt to do on your own.
 It’s a complex process that requires specialized tools and advanced knowledge of HVAC systems.
 Make sure you choose a qualified contractor to ensure the job is done right.

-When to Clean Your Air Ducts FAQ’s
+How to Clean the Air Ducts FAQs

 How do I know if my air ducts need to be cleaned?

-- Are visibly contaminated with substantial mold growth, pests, or vermin.
+• Are visibly contaminated with substantial mold growth, pests, or vermin.

-- The ducts are clogged with substantial deposits of dust or debris.
+• The ducts are clogged with substantial deposits of dust or debris.

-- There is an inadequate airflow across the house.
+• There is an inadequate airflow across the house.

-- You hear strange noises from the duct or sense an unpleasant odor
+• You hear strange noises from the duct or sense an unpleasant odor

-- Your electricity bill has suddenly sky-rocketed.
+• Your electricity bill has suddenly skyrocketed.

 Can air duct cleaning cause damage?